LibreCAD/docs/getstart/install.rst

 Linux
 -----

 LibreCAD is available in the software repository of many Linux distributions, however the versions in the repositories may not be the most recent release of LibreCAD.
-Some distribution may have community supported
+Some distributions may have community supported builds that may be more recent than what is available in the official software repository.

 Packages are available for the following Linux distributions through their respective repositories: